Santa Fe National Forest Site Stewards

 Is there Training?

-The Site Steward program holds training sessions as necessary to meet the demand for Site Stewards and in response to people who wish to join the Site Steward program.
-If you are interested please follow this link:
+The Site Steward program holds training sessions as necessary to meet the demand for Site Stewards.

 Field Training to Deal with Site Vandalism